-AlloEd partners with industry leaders to deliver expert support to the organ, tissue, and eye donation, transplantation and allied health fields.
+AlloEd partners with industry leaders to deliver expert support to the organ, tissue, and eye donation, transplantation, and allied health fields.

 David Boles, MBA, CTP

+With a vision for building something meaningful, our founder brings a blend of big-picture thinking and hands-on experience.
+They set the tone for everything we do.
 David Boles is an experienced organ donation and transplantation professional with nearly two decades of expertise across tissue recovery, organ preservation, donor coordination, and transplant program management.
 He has a demonstrated history of leading preservation and recovery operations, supporting quality assurance and performance improvement initiatives, and collaborating with transplant centers and organ procurement organizations.
 David currently serves as Founder and Chief Executive Officer of OrganLink Plus, where he leads innovative referral and coordination services that support organ donation, transplantation, and medical research nationwide.

 Jonathan Boyd, MS, LSSBB, CTBS